Global Cold Compression Therapy Market 2026 – 2035

 Why Knee Dominates Application Segments?

-Shoulder applications are also fastest expanding with 8.4% CAGR due to growing numbers of rotator cuff repairs surgeries which pass 600,000+, growing overhead sport participation include swimming, tennis, and baseball, which create more than 370,000 injuries, and rising numbers of shoulder replacement surgeries by 10-12%/year.
+Shoulder applications are also fastest expanding with 8.4% CAGR due to growing numbers of rotator cuff repair surgeries, which pass 600,000+; growing overhead sport participation, including swimming, tennis, and baseball, which create more than 370,000 injuries, and rising numbers of shoulder replacement surgeries by 10-12%/year.
 Shoulder surgery brings about significant post-operative pain and range of motion and cold compression therapy produces 35-50% pain relief and allows the commencing of rehabilitation earlier.
-Applications to the ankle dominate with 2 million ankle sprains every year in the United States and cold compression giving standard treatment which reduces swelling and allows weight-bearing in 3-5 days less than ice.
+Applications to the ankle dominate with 2 million ankle sprains every year in the United States and cold compression gives standard treatment which reduces swelling and allows weight-bearing in 3-5 days less than ice.

 By End User